MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/localizations/europe/emea-peppol-import.md

 5. If no order or line references are defined in an incoming file, the system tries to automatically match incoming vendor invoices with existing **confirmed** purchase orders.
 Products purchase **prices** are used for matching.
 6. If no purchase order is found, the system raises a warning but continues the import.
 It now considers the products on invoice lines **Non-stock** items.
 Therefore, the system expects that these products belong to an item model group where the **Stocked product** checkbox is cleared on the **Inventory policy** page.
 7. If no related **Non-stock** products exist, the system tries to import invoice lines by referring to a default item.
 The default item must be configured in the system as a released product where the code is defined exactly as **DEFAULT\_ITEM**, and the product must belong to an item model group where the **Stocked product** checkbox is cleared on the **Inventory policy** page.
-The details of incoming invoice lines' descriptions will be imported into the **Text** field of the related line's **Line details** section.
+The details of incoming invoice lines' descriptions are imported into the **Text** field of the related line's **Line details** section.
 If no default item is configured in the system, the import process fails, and a related error message is shown.
 9. Taxes are calculated in the system, based on the imported data and tax settings.
 Taxes aren't imported as fixed amounts from the incoming XML file.
 The results of the calculation can be manually adjusted as required.
 10. File attachments are supported during the import.
 All attached files that are specified in the **Invoice\\cac:AdditionalDocumentReference** element of import files should have extensions.
 If an attached file has no extension, the system raises a warning, and the attachment is skipped during the import.